 ⦁ Pure essential tea tree oil uses to soothe several types of skin inflammation.

 Whether you have skin inflammation from allergies, have been bitten by a bug, or are flaring up due to underlying medical causes, tea tree oil can reduce any redness and swelling that you have.
 To use it in this way, simply combine ten to fifteen drops of tea tree oil with extra virgin olive oil and melted coconut oil (carrier oil).
-Mix it and apply to the affected area twice a day until your symptoms go away.
+Mix it and apply it to the affected area twice a day until your symptoms go away.

 ⦁ Begone, dandruff.

 Regularly using tea tree oil in your hair when you shower can drastically reduce dandruff episodes.
 Beyond reducing how often your head gets flaky, it can also reduce how itchy your head is and how greasy it appears.
 To use it in this way, simply add two to five drops to your shampoo dollop during your bathing time.
 A bonus, tea tree oil works great against head lice as well!

 If you honestly are looking for an alternative for your generic brand of mouthwash, try using tea tree oil.
 Although it doesn’t fight against plaque formation, it is effective against plaque-causing bacteria and can help with tooth decay and bad breath.
 The only thing to watch out for here is that it cannot be ingested as it is toxic.